The 12 Essential Items You’ll Need for Any Adventure Riding Trip

 Stay Fueled For Your Trip

-Non-perishable food.
+Non-perishable Food.
 While you can pull a “Bear Grylls” and bite the heads off of tiny reptiles for a few measly calories, bringing enough food for your trip is usually a preferred and better option.
-Non-perishable meals like MREs and freeze-dried meals are excellent.
+Non-perishable meals like MREs and freeze-dried meals are great.
 Other options include canned goods, jerky, Clif bars, energy bars, dried fruits, etc.

 A Pot.
 If you’re bringing food that has to be prepared, you need something to prepare that food in.
 A small, durable pot will be sufficient.
 Also, it can serve as a way to boil gathered water for sterilization.
 This would be for a base camp, as I have yet to find a pot that rides well strapped to my dirt bike.